mrhardikjoshi/graphiti-activegraph/README.md

 ## Usage
-To use Graphiti ActiveGraph in your application, While create a Resource, inherit it from `Graphiti::ActiveGraph::Resource`
+While defining a Resource class, inherit it from `Graphiti::ActiveGraph::Resource`
 ```ruby
 class PlanetResource < Graphiti::ActiveGraph::Resource
 ```

-For model backed by `ApplicationRelationship` instead of `ApplicationNode`, we have to set `relationship_resource` to `true` in resource class.
+For model backed by `ApplicationRelationship` instead of `ApplicationNode`, we have to set `relationship_resource` to `true` while defining resource class.
 ```ruby
 class RelationshipBackedResource < Graphiti::ActiveGraph::Resource
   self.relationship_resource = true